Disclaimer: This article does not endorse either political party or presidential nominee.

 This will likely result in additional investment in energy infrastructure, renewable energy development, and innovative business practices that reduce GHGs.

 Benefits to Canadian Businesses: Access to a ‘renewable’ market where Canadian companies can sell systems, tools, and ‘green’ products.

 Drawbacks to Canadian Businesses: This could have a big impact on the Canadian oil & gas sector which relies on the U.S. as the largest consumer market.
 Reduced U.S. demand for oil will have long-standing impacts on the Canadian resource economy.

 Immigration and Skilled Labour Migration

+Nonetheless, as the priorities of the executive branch shift so too will business investment priorities.
 This was true of the last Canadian election when an extremely progressive Liberal platform beat the Conservatives.
-Almost instantly the government change lent greater support for Indigenous communities, renewable energy, and youth.
-Some campaign promises were met with changes to the legislature while new economic strategies were supported through Canadian government grants.
+Almost instantly the government change lent greater support for Indigenous communities, renewable energy, and youth employment.
+Some campaign promises were met with changes to the legislature, while new economic strategies were supported through Canadian government grants.

 - Growing Northern Ontario Businesses – $800k Rural Economic Development Program (RED) Investment

 - Benefits and Resources for Canadian Businesses Interested in Global Expansion

 - Research Finds that SMEs in Canada Enjoy the Best Business Climate